intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 One of the key challenges in deploying new features is ensuring compatibility with all actors that could be involved in the protocol.
 Even the most superficially simple protocols can often involve more actors than is immediately apparent.
-Even for a two-party protocol, protocol elements can be passed on to other entities in ways that can affect protocol operation.

-Protocols that are intermediated need to consider the effect that deploying an extension might have on a middlebox.
+Actions that might be taken by middleboxes in response to a change in a protocol and the effect that might have on the operation of the protocol require careful consideration when designing for extensibility.

+Changes might affect entites with indirect interactions with a protocol.
+How protocol elements are handled in applications or other interconnected systems might need to be considered when making changes.

 # Active Use {#use-it}